MonsterMMORPG/Pokemon-Go-Bot/README.md

 - Auto switch between Pokemon hunting and PokeStop farming according to Poke Ball count
 - Full scale account details logging.
 The details file is saved in the folder where you run your console.exe
 - Perfectly stable can run over 24 hours
+- I am farming 8 accounts right now.
+So, i am making changes as necessary as a farmer :D

 ## Why separate project?
 - I started as a separate project since i am still a total noob of GitHub code management system